 Actively explore every day

-Zodiac cruise, kayak, hike, and walk daily: there’s nothing passive about our expedition style.
-Our captains’ dexterity and the logistical savvy of our expedition leaders allow us to get you out daily, often twice a day on forays.
+Zodiac cruise, kayak, hike, and walk daily: There’s nothing passive about our expedition style.
+Our captains’ dexterity and the logistical savvy of our expedition leaders allow us to get you out daily, often twice a day, on forays.
 When the ship is in the land of the ice bears, join our ace spotters on deck to look for polar bears, then enjoy the thrill as the ship stills, allowing the curious bears to approach us for unprecedented close observations and photo ops.
-Head off in a Zodiac to view icebergs, or land on a beach for a tundra walk through blooming wildflowers, or to visit an Inuit village to meet welcoming locals.
-Kayak in the silence along the blue-veined faces of gargantuan glaciers, or in the slender fingers of deep fjords.
+Head off in a Zodiac to view icebergs, land on a beach for a tundra walk through blooming wildflowers, or visit an Inuit village to meet welcoming locals.
+Kayak in the silence along the blue-veined faces of gargantuan glaciers or in the slender fingers of deep fjords.
 Linger with your Lindblad-National Geographic certified photo instructor to shoot walrus portraits or scenic panoramas, or go on assignment to capture the Viking traces in present-day towns.

 Window on the wildness

 And when you’re back on board, catching the day’s Recap, reading, writing, organizing photos on your laptop, hanging out or socializing over drinks and dinner are highly gratifying activities, too.
 Acres of panoramic windows and balconies bring the ever-present, jaw-dropping scenery inside.

 We are the only expedition company in the Arctic traveling with onboard undersea specialists, qualified to dive in polar waters, as part of the expedition team.
 The undersea specialist suits up and dives, or mans an ROV ( remotely operated vehicle ) able to descend to 1,000 feet—and brings back footage of the life beneath the surface for you to enjoy on plasma screens in the lounge.
 We guarantee you’ll be astonished by the fascinating life forms of the polar deep.